shazChaudhry/Riversafe_tech_test/README.md

 ### Instructions
 1. Clone this repo and change the directory: `git clone https://github.com/shazChaudhry/tech_test.git && cd tech_test`
-1. `clear && vagrant up`.
-This command updates the box for the current Vagrant environment if there are updates available and then creates and configures the guest machine according to the Vagrantfile
+1. Launch the guest machine: `clear && vagrant up --color`
 2. Should you have a need to SSH to the box _(e.g. troubleshooting)_, then run `vagrant ssh` command

 ### Testing